oqolarte/oblong/content/project/site.md

 The write-ups will be a healthy blend of creative and technical writing, to prevent you from getting bored, something I won't afford to do in a formal setting.
 Of course, I'll include citations properly.

-The RSS feed, which tracks only the Log (which, as mentioned, tracks all the changes anyway), is a whole separate thing.
-I don't consider it a section of this site, though.
-It's only a link that you can copy and paste on your favorite RSS reader.
+There's RSS (RDF [Resource Description Framework] Site Summary, or Really Simple Syndication), which is a web feed, to which readers can subscribe to get updated.
+To do that, one needs RSS readers.

-A lot of the modern email clients like Thunderbird, Microsoft Outlook, and Apple Mail, have their own built-in RSS reader, so you can use that as well, especially if you do the majority of your reading in an email client.
+Alternatively, lots of the modern email clients like Thunderbird, Microsoft Outlook, and Apple Mail, have their own built-in RSS reader, so you can use that as well, especially if you do the majority of your reading in an email client.
 A web service is available along these lines: check out [RSS by email](https://rssby.email).

-BONUS: If you're like me, then you're already a fan of RSS.
-For the newsletters that you'd like to subscribe to *and* access them in your RSS reader (NOT on your email), you may want to look into [Kill the Newsletter](https://kill-the-newsletter.com/) service.

 ## Front-end